42lx/.github/profile/README.md

 [42 Lisbon](https://www.42network.org/campus/42-lisboa/)
 Kickoff #11 (start date: April 2026)

 Each repository is frozen at the time of evaluation.
+WIP repositories stay private until they are graded.

 ---